silverstripe/developer-docs/en/06_Project_Governance/05_Major_release_policy.md

 A list of *fixed dependencies* for each Silverstripe CMS major release line is explicitly defined by the development team. *Fixed dependencies* do not change for the lifetime of a Silverstripe CMS major release line.

 Support for newer major releases of fixed dependencies is not added to Silverstripe CMS major release line, even if the currently used version is end-of-life.
 The only exception is if the upgrade is necessary to fix a high impact bug or security vulnerability.
-A Silverstripe CMS major release line only support one major version of each fixed dependency.
+A Silverstripe CMS major release line only supports one major version of each fixed dependency.

 Non-fixed dependencies may be upgraded to new major releases or swapped out altogether within a Silverstripe CMS release line.